Heart-Healthy Diet: Foods That Lower Blood Pressure Naturally

-At Helal Medical in Manila, we often remind our patients.
-What you eat every day can help reduce blood pressure naturally.
-It can also improve heart health without relying only on medication.
+At Helal Medical in Manila, we often remind our patients to observe what they eat.
+Because what you eat every day is reflected on your health including your blood pressure.
+Foods can help reduce blood pressure naturally and improve heart health without relying only on medication.

 Food plays a key role in regulating blood pressure.
 Some foods help relax blood vessels, balance sodium and potassium, and reduce cholesterol — all of which protect your heart.